Considerations when deciding whether to send a demand letter

 What if the claim isn’t financial?

-Sometimes demand letters involve non-monetary claims, especially where there is a continuing violation of an agreement or other legal rights.
+Sometimes sending demand letters involves non-monetary claims, especially where there is a continuing violation of an agreement or other legal rights.
 In this case, a demand letter may be considered a “cease and desist” letter, where you are putting the other party on notice of their continuing breach and the accrual of damages while that breach continues.
 Example situations involve:

 - misappropriation and use of trade secrets